EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 The new study:

 The results of this sampling campaign has now been published within a report entitled: "Mercury in Minamata Convention COP1 Delegates".
-As for previous studies, the delegate hair samples were analyzed at the laboratory of the BRI, a globally renowned research group specializing in mercury bio-monitoring.
-In total, 180 delegates (104 women and 76 men) from 75 countries agreed to have their hair samples analyzed for mercury.
+As for previous studies, the delegate hair samples were analysed at the laboratory of the BRI, a globally renowned research group specializing in mercury bio-monitoring.
+In total, 180 delegates (104 women and 76 men) from 75 countries agreed to have their hair samples analysed for mercury.
 The results have been compared to the US National Research Council mercury reference dose of 1000 μg /kg m (1 ppm).
 The basis for the use of this reference level in this study is that it corresponds closely with the U.S. Environmental Protection Agency’s (EPA’s) reference dose (RfD) of 0.1 μg/kg bw/day and a blood mercury concentration of 4 - 5 μg/L. This level (approximately 1 ppm Hg as measured in hair) is the threshold above which the health impacts of mercury are known to occur in men, women and children.

 Mercury was detected in all delegates.
 The results reveal that more than half of all delegates that provided hair samples exceeded the threshold level of 1 ppm.
 Delegates from Western Europe and Latin America and the Caribbean (GRULAC) had similar rates of exposure, with 42% and 47% (respectively) exceeding the safe threshold.
 In the Africa region, 52% of delegates were over 1 ppm, and JUSCANZ (Australia, Canada, Iceland, Israel, Japan, Liechtenstein, New Zealand, Norway, Switzerland, and the United States) results were even higher, with 60% exceeding 1 ppm.
 The Asia-Pacific region had the most elevated results, with 65% of delegates exceeding the threshold of 1 ppm.